-You’ll see this improvement if one of your campaigns is performing well compared to the account's average CPA, but is limited by budget.
-We'll suggest you raise the cap to take full advantage of the campaign's potential.
+You’ll see this improvement if one of your campaigns performs well compared to the account's average CPA, but is limited by budget.
+We suggest you raise the cap to take full advantage of the campaign's potential.

-We'll recommend raising the cap by a specific amount and give you an estimate of resulting changes in your campaign's CPA.
+We'll recommend raising the cap by a specific amount and giving you an estimate of the resulting changes in your campaign's CPA.

 To help you decide whether to Raise Budget Cap or Dismiss this improvement, we'll simulate resulting KPI changes for the next 30 days and compare them to the previous 30 days.